Capitalised Earnings Method Calculation

 Source: own representation.

 However, the valuation subject invests its money with the house bank and attempts to obtain the same withdrawal flow as before the sale.
 His capital decreases every year because the interest income is not sufficient to compensate the former cash flow.
-The reason is that the objectified capitalised earnings method according to IDW S1, like the DCF method, does not consider the subject’s real alternative investment, but a fictitious investment on the capital market.
-Decisions should therefore not be based on the objectified income capitalisation method according to IDW S1.
+The reason is that the objectified capitalised earnings method according to IDW S 1, like the DCF method, does not consider the subject’s real alternative investment, but a fictitious investment on the capital market.
+Decisions should therefore not be based on the objectified income capitalisation method according to IDW S 1.
 However, it does provide a good basis for argumentation, as it is widely used and respected in Germany.

 Theory and Derivation from the Total Model